What's the recovery like for Breast Lift?

 Recovery timeline

 Drains removed.
 Swelling and bruising present.
-Most patients can return to desk work at week 2.
-Continue wearing surgical bra 24/7.
+Sharp zingers and patches of numbness around the nipple are very common and normal.
+Most people return to desk work around week 2.
+Surgical bra stays on 24/7.

 Recovery tips

-- Sleep on your back slightly elevated for the first 4–6 weeks
+- Sleep on your back, slightly elevated, for the first 4 to 6 weeks

-- Wear your surgical bra continuously for the first 4–6 weeks as directed
+- Wear your surgical bra continuously as directed

-- Walk gently from day 1 to promote circulation and prevent blood clots
+- Walk gently from day 1 to prevent blood clots

-- Begin scar care (silicone gel or tape) once incisions are fully healed — typically week 6
+- Start scar care (silicone gel or tape) once incisions are fully healed, usually week 6

 What to avoid